 A meeting was held between Council, the Applicant and their various consultants on Tuesday 5 December 2023, to discuss the outstanding issues and reiterate to the applicant the level of detail which is required to be included in the revised information.
-The information was provided to Council on 16 February 2024 after several weeks of actively following up with the applicant.
+The information was provided to Council on 16 February 2024.